mdw1982/MJournal/README.md

 * **11.12.22** current version: 0.7.9.7
   * **Entry Search Function** is finally operating correctly.
 It was a logic issue and I just had to find the right logic to get things sorted out.
 Search results are displayed in ascending order.
   * **More Code Clean** performed making the program more pythonic.
 Approaching the point where I'm more confident about the code compiling on Windows without massaging the code.
+  * **Cleanup performed** on updates windows such that all text is displayed human readable in both the update entry window and the main screen when displaying a journal entry.